-- The Wiltshire's Integrated Front Door (MASH and Early Support Hub) - West Berkshire Local Authority Early Help - The Digital Assessment and Referral Tool as appropriate as part of a holistic assessment of the child's needs. - The Multi-Agency Thresholds guidance for Safeguarding Children on the Safeguarding Vulnerable People Partnership (SVPP) website about suitable action to take when a pupil has been identified as making inadequate progress or having an unmet need. - · Liaises with Wiltshire and West Berkshire SEND service - Various resources to identify and respond to harmful sexual behaviour understand that additional challenges can exist when recognising abuse and neglect in pupils with SEND, including communication barriers.
+- The Wiltshire's Integrated Front Door (MASH and Early Support Hub) or West Berkshire Children's Services - The Digital Assessment and Referral Tool as appropriate as part of a holistic assessment of the child's needs - The Multi-Agency Thresholds guidance for Safeguarding Children on the Safeguarding Vulnerable People Partnership (SVPP) website about suitable action to take when a pupil has been identified as making inadequate progress or having an unmet need - Liaises with Wiltshire SEND service - Various resources to identify and respond to harmful sexual behaviour.

+Children with Special Education Needs and Disabilities (SEND) or physical health issues challenges can exist when recognising abuse and neglect in pupils with SEND, including communication barriers.
 Staff recognise that children with SEND are also at a higher risk of peer group isolation and can be disproportionately affected by bullying (including prejudiced-based bullying).